leanderseige/iiifcurator/README.md

 ## Disclaimer

-This is my first project with React and Redux, so for sure it is far from being exemplary for great Javascript development.
+This is my first project with React and Redux, so for sure it is far from being exemplary for great Javascript coding.

 ## Usage